vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Complementary/complementary-state-machines.md

 </center>

-<div align="center"><b> Table 1: Description of the polynomials computed by the Global State Machine. </b></div>
+<div align="center"><b> Table 1: Description of the Polynomials Computed by the Global State Machine </b></div>

 ## Byte4

-The Byte4 State Machine takes as input two $16$-bit numbers and generates a $32$-bit number from them.
-This generation is obtained through the concatenation of the input numbers.
-A working example can be find in Table 2.
+The Byte4 State Machine takes as input the two $16$-bit numbers and generates a $32$-bit number from them.
+This generation is done by concatenating the input numbers.
+A working example of this can be seen in Table 2 below:

 <center>